List of Star Wars creatures: Forntarch

 Forntarchs are carnivorous, predatory rodents on the planet Gorsh, who await their prey in trees, and then leap down and impale them with razor-sharp forelimbs.

 Frog-dog

-Frog-dogs are sentient reptiles with characteristics of both frogs and dogs.
-Their diet is carnivorous, and they use their long tongues to capture prey.
+Frog-dogs are sentient reptiles with traits of both frogs and dogs.
+Their diet is carnivorous, and they use their long tongues to grasp prey.
 Jabba the Hutt kept a frog-dog named Buboicullaar as a pet.

 Fynock

 Fynocks are avian creatures that can be kept as pets.
 They look like exotic birds with snake tails.
 Fynocks live on Talus.
-They do not have appendages besides their wings and they have large suckers on their face.
+They do not have appendages besides their wings and they have large suckers on their faces.

 Fyrnock

 Fyrnocks are predatory quadrupeds that live on Anaxes.
 They are unable to walk in sunlight.

 G

 Galoomp

 Galoomps are herbivorous reptile-like creatures, (though actually mammals) native to Tatooine.
 They resemble long-legged armadillos with ankylosaur-like tails.
 The galoomps get their name from the unique sound they make when foraging for food.
 The galoomps use their slit nostrils and their large lungs to breathe when they are completely covered in sand.